 Cake by Courtney: a thick and gooey, deeply chocolatey cookie balanced by salty notes

 Cake by Courtney’s recipe offered different ratios compared to most other recipes and notably includes an extra egg yolk (and no rest!).
-Compared to A Bountiful Kitchen, I think the chocolate flavor comes through a little more strongly in CBC because there’s less sugar and more cocoa.
+Compared to A Bountiful Kitchen, I think the chocolate flavor comes through a little more strongly due to less sugar and more cocoa.
 I think they achieve a similar texture because ABK uses a slightly higher proportion of butter for moisture that is achieved by the extra egg yolk in CBC.
-And even though CBC uses almost half the amount of chips as ABK, it is able to be super thick thanks to the higher amount of dry ingredients to wet.
+And even though CBC uses almost half the amount of chips as ABK, it’s still quite thick thanks to the higher ratio of dry ingredients.

 This tasted almost aggressively salty and chocolatey when I tasted it next to the Levain cookie, but in a good way!
 This just barely edged out ABK’s cookie for me as I prefer a saltier cookie.
 I also loved the contrast of the crisp exterior and melting, gooey interior.
 For me, this was a perfect cookie.